Have you heard the story ‘The Emperor’s New Clothes‘?

 And I do too, hence why we’ve used the best of the metrics in our own formula (M-Flux), which makes more sense than just using a CF/TF ratio 🙂

-You can read about the formula in the e-book I sent you or you can watch this video here.
+You can read about the formula in the e-book I sent you.

-And in case you don’t want to do that, at least use a few metrics to assess websites for backlink campaigns.
+And in case you don’t want to bother with that, at least use a few metrics to assess websites for backlink campaigns.

-You wouldn’t buy a car without checking out the paperwork, so why place links on sites that could get you penalties?
+You wouldn’t buy a car without checking out more than just the bodywork, so why place links on sites that could get you penalties?

 Latest posts by Jason (see all)